Last Modified: 6/21/2017 Location: FL, PR, USVI Business: Part A, Part B

 Part II – Complete your request to access SPOT

-When you request access to SPOT, it’s all about the organization: Billing provider’s NPI/PTAN/TIN, practice official name/role, line of business address.
+When you request access to SPOT, it’s all about the organization: Billing provider’s NPI/PTAN/TIN, practice official name/role, and line of business address.

 After you have established your EIDM account and your identity has been verified, (Part I of the SPOT registration process) you may request access to the SPOT application.